wazuh/wazuh-documentation/source/installation_guide/installing-manager/packages-installation/elastic_server_deb.rst

 Install Elastic server (deb)
 ================================

 We are setting a distributed architecture.
-Follow this guide in your **ELK Stack server**
+Follow this guide in your **ELK Stack server**.

 The deb package is suitable for Debian, Ubuntu, and other Debian-based systems.